TIY-1511/sql_html/README.md

 mysql.server start
 ```

 By default, the root user in MySQL doesn't have a password and can only connect from localhost.

-So you can connect with:
+Meaning you can connect with:

 ```
 /usr/local/bin/mysql -uroot